-With the Petty disputes that occur between partners throughout a Divorce these days it seems necessary to title this article with such a name.
+With the petty disputes that occur between partners during a divorce these days, it seems necessary to title this article such.

-So The War that goes on between a lot of couples these days stirs the question of where the argument stems from.
-Is it because of the desperate need for specific items?
-Where the amount spent on legal costs arguing about these items can be many times more than the value of the possession itself.
-Or is it rather to prove a point to their ex-spouses?
-Seems to me the only person who is going to win in this situation is the lawyer with a large amount of money…
+The war that goes on between a lot of couples these days stirs the question of where the argument originates.
+Is it the desperate need for specific items?
+Or is it to prove a point to their ex-spouse?
+The amount spent on legal costs arguing about these items can be many times more than the value of the possession itself.